-Homework assignments are designed to complement and enhance the synchronous (in-person) course experience.
-These will be assigned each week in class (with assignment details also available on Moodle).
+Homework assignments are designed to complement and enhance the in-person STAR experience.
 These are not required of training participants, though you may find they enrich your experience.
 If you choose to do the assignments, they are just for you - no need to submit to instructor.